Home Page

 TextBox6.Text = i.ToString();

 Notice that a variable j is used instead of the hard coded value of 5.
 This is important to understand because frequently in your coding, you will encounter situations where you don’t know the values of variables ahead of time so you will need to perform these types of dynamic expression operations.
-Spend some time looking over other types of C# operators as well on the MSDN website and experiment with those that you find interesting.
+Spend some time looking over other types of C# operators as well on the and experiment with those that you find interesting.

 Click here to download the sample source code for this lesson